 This script of life did not make sense to me.
 I felt the story was incomplete, that something was missing, and there must be more than what meets the eye.

 There was a sense of loneliness in my soul even when I had family and friends around.
-I was searching for the ultimate unconditional love and the purpose of my existence.
+I was searching for love and the purpose of my existence.

 The choices I make, the journey I take, the broken world I live in, all this needs to make sense in a much bigger story.
 The dots have to connect.
 How did I come into being?
 What brings life meaning?
 How do I know right from wrong?
 Where am I headed after I die?
 The way I live now, will it matter then?